m3s-ci-pipeline/Certbot-Godaddy/README.md

 Note that these scripts require storing the credentials to the GoDaddy API on your server, which is generally not a very good idea.

 ## Usage
-- Enter you [GoDaddy API](https://developer.godaddy.com/keys) and domain information in the api-settings.sh file
+- Set your [GoDaddy API](https://developer.godaddy.com/keys) and domain information as environment variables
+  - Can be done using an env file when using docker
 - [OPTIONAL] Edit the certbot-renew-post-hook.sh script to execute actions after renewing a certificate (e.g. nginx reload)
 - Request a new certificate by calling the certbot-godaddy-request.sh script
 	- ```/path/to/certbot-godaddy-request.sh```